V.4. MISCELLANEOUS WORDS, PART 4/10 (kit-luf)

 – kompani : corporation, company, enterprise

-– kondika (makondika) : cunning, artifice in hunting
+– kondika (makondika) : ruse or trick in hunting

 – kongo : answer given by a Bena-kongo to the call of one’s name